Medical coders and billers are unsung heroes. They don't treat patients, but they are essential to the delivery of high quality healthcare.

-For one reason, medical coders help ensure that patients aren't overcharged for the services they receive.
-They also make sure healthcare providers and insurance companies are compensated properly, and that researchers have the data they need to help prevent diseases and epidemics.
+For one reason, medical coders help ensure that patients aren't overcharged.
+They also make sure doctors, healthcare providers and insurance companies are compensated properly.
+Both coders and billers provide researchers with the data they need to help prevent diseases and epidemics.

 A medical coder determines which codes to apply based on documentation provided by the healthcare provider.
 As a medical coder, you will review a variety of documents, including transcribed notes from a physician, visit summaries, and test results.